Ethical AI to Amplify Human Creativity

 A Human Approach

-Socratic AI reframes AI not as a shortcut to outsource thinking, but a sounding board and iterative thinking partner to amplify human creativity and help us surface our best ideas.
+Socratic reframes AI not as a shortcut to outsource thinking, but as a sounding board and iterative thinking partner to amplify human creativity and help us surface our best ideas.

 Yale and AI shield